guusj/books/Warbreaker_BrandonSanderson.md

 “More forewarning?”
 Siri asked.
 “This marriage was arranged by treaty over twenty years ago!”
 “Yes, well, but nobody thought . . .”
 He trailed off.
 “Ahem.
 Well, either way, we shall do our best to accommodate you here in the king’s palace.”
 _What was that?_ Siri thought. _Nobody thought . . . that the marriage would really happen?
 Why not?
 Did they assume that Idris wouldn’t keep its part of the bargain?_
 Regardless, he still hadn’t answered her question.
-“Yes, but what am I supposed to do,” she said, sitting down on the stool again.
+“Yes, but what am I supposed to do?” she said, sitting down on the stool again.
 “Am I to sit here in the palace and stare at the fire all day?”
 Bluefingers chuckled.
 “Oh, Colors no!
 My lady, this is the Court of Gods!
 You’ll find plenty to occupy you.
 Each day, performers are allowed to enter the court and display their talents for their deities.
 You may have any of these brought to you for a private performance.”
 “Ah,” Siri said.
 “Can I, maybe, go horseback riding?”
 Bluefingers rubbed his chin.
 “I suppose we could bring some horses into the court for you.
 Of course, we’d have to wait until the Wedding Jubilation is over.”